shoui520/shoui520.github.io/docs/discord-bot-privacy.md

-This is a required privacy policy for Discord bots in 10k+ member servers using Privileged Intents.
 # TheMoeWay Discord Bot Privacy Policy
 This is a required privacy policy for Discord bots in 10k+ member servers using Privileged Intents.